TenTrans/TenTrans/example/WMT21/WMT21-low-resource-MNMT.md

 ## 3. Domain adaptation

+- rich-indomain-ft model can be found in [models.zip](https://share.weiyun.com/MxEdRufd)

 Validation and test set belong to the cultural heritage domain, whereas domains in training data are various, so domain adaptation is required.

-- We utilize pre-train model  https://huggingface.co/bert-base-multilingual-cased to train a domain classifier.
+We utilize pre-train model  https://huggingface.co/bert-base-multilingual-cased to train a domain classifier.

-Parameters：
+- Parameters：

 |                              | lr   | epochs | batch-size |
 | ---------------------------- | ---- | ------ | ---------- |